 Get creating!
 NOW.

-The post "Once Again, Are You Tough Enough for the Seven Day Daily Create Challenge?" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2013/01/tough-enough/) on January 7, 2013.
+The post "Once Again, Are You Tough Enough for the Seven Day Daily Create Challenge?" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/01/tough-enough/) on January 7, 2013.